Mrs. Kris Beyer » Home

 and have fun this year.

-I have been a preschool teacher in Libertyville for over 25 years,
+I have been a preschool teacher in Libertyville for almost 30 years,

 and am passionate about helping young children learn.